 Typically, you would take the quint for smaller spreads such as these three card spreads:

 When number cards repeat themselves in a spread the Numerological component of the reading is stressed.
 Here is a key for meanings when you are dealing with pairings and multiples in love tarot readings… but you can also think of these repetitions in terms of Angel Numbers if you prefer.

-You can download the Tarot Numerology info for numbers 1-10 above as a cheat sheet free of charge.
+You can download the Tarot Numerology info for numbers 1-10 by right-clicking HERE and choose ‘save as.’

 I hope you find this guide useful.
 Please pass it along in your social media channels.